david-morris/pytagfs/README.md

 File and tag names may not start or end with a `.`.
 There is no way to choose whether a file or tag is displayed hidden or not.

 Stopping or restarting a FUSE mountpoint locks up any shells currently working inside it.

+If you started with version 0.0.1 and are upgrading to version 0.0.2, you'll need to manually add a table constraint.
+Raise an issue and I'll make a script for this; I don't think anyone other than myself is affected.

+### Limit

+New in version 0.0.2 is a `-l` option for adding a limit to the number of hidden files listed in the outermost directory.
+This improves performance massively if you use this option.
+I like `-l 20` for 20 hidden items with any tags, but you might prefer to set it to 0 so you aren't wondering where a _specific_ file is.

 ### Hidden Files